What Supreme Court rejection of student loan relief means

 “The idea that this little ant hole provision in a statute produces sort of elephant-sized power is something the court is skeptical of,” he adds.
 “It also means that the court’s interpretation becomes incredibly important.”

-For Ms. Wynn, the mother in Tennessee, the decision means worrying about sending her children to college while she’s still having to pay for her own.
-Because of the size of her family, they need seven-seater vehicles, and gas is almost $4 where she lives.
+For Ms. Wynn, the mother in Tennessee, the decision means worrying about sending her children to college while she’s still having to pay for her own education.
+Because of the size of her family, they need seven-seater vehicles, and gas is almost $4 a gallon where she lives.
 She buys cheaper generic brands at grocery stores, but her grocery bill has doubled.

 “It’s like every time there’s something being pushed to the forefront to help this country to get back to where it should be – and that is not having this huge wealth gap between the super wealthy and everyone else – it just gets ripped away from us,” she says.